collinzurfluh1/EWU_GIT_CTF_LEVELS/README.md

+Git merge and revert

 # EWU GIT CTF

-Welcome to level 9!
+Welcome to level 10!

 ## Your Mission

-Merge the branch mergehelper2 into this branch.
+Merge mergehelper3 into this branch.
-This time there is a merge conflict.
-Try editing coolscript.py to remove the conflict.
-Add coolscript.py.
-Make a commit.
-Push your commit.
+Push

 ## How to select levels

 git checkout level-#

 Get started with: git checkout level-1